iknow/berry2nix/README.md

 }
 ```

-The patched version avoids an additional copy of zips when installing packages
-in `mkBerryModules` and `mkBerryWorkspace`.

 ### Optional Conditional Dependencies

-The patched version also works around the problem of optional conditional
+The patched version works around the problem of optional conditional
 dependencies, but it *must* be used when doing the `yarn install` so it's
 recommended to use it as part of `nix-shell` instead of upstream yarn.